epogrebnyak/weo-reader/README.md

 ```
 curl -o weo.csv https://www.imf.org/-/media/Files/Publications/WEO/WEO-Database/2020/02/WEOOct2020all.xls
 ```

 - `WEOOct2020all.xls` from the web site is really a CSV file, not an Excel file.
 - There is an update of GDP figures in [June 2020](jun2020), but the file structure is incompatible with regular releases.
-- Prior to 2020 the URL was similar to `https://www.imf.org/external/pubs/ft/weo/2019/02/weodata/WEOOct2019all.xls`
+- Prior to 2020 the URL structure was similar to `https://www.imf.org/external/pubs/ft/weo/2019/02/weodata/WEOOct2019all.xls`

 [jun2020]: https://www.imf.org/en/Publications/WEO/Issues/2020/06/24/WEOUpdateJune2020